-Ian is recommended in the 2017 Doyle’s Guide to leading tax barristers in NSW.
+Ian is recommended in the 2017 and 2018 Doyle’s Guide to leading tax barristers in NSW.
 His primary area of practice is the taxation of financial and international transactions and trusts including superannuation trusts.
-He is also briefed on tax matters generally and on regulatory and commercial law matters including matters involving civil penalties and criminal sanctions.
+He also advises on tax matters generally and on regulatory, administrative law, trust law and commercial law matters including matters involving civil penalties and criminal sanctions.

 Gleeson, in the matter of Kingston Property Holdings Pty Limited (No 2) FCA 974 (with R D Marshall SC)